On the quantum numbers of the $X(1880)$

 With the amplitudes obtained in Eq.~\eqref{Eq:AmpF}, one can analyze the $3(\pi^+\pi^-)$ and $p\bar{p}$ invariant mass spectra for the decay processes of $J/\psi\to\gamma3(\pi^+\pi^-)$ and $J/\psi\to\gamma p\bar{p}$, and the cross section of the scattering process of $p\bar{p}\to 3(\pi^+\pi^-)$.
 According to parity and charge conjugation conservation, the permitted partial waves are $0^{-+}$, $0^{++}$, $1^{++}$, $2^{-+}$, and $2^{++}$ in the $3(\pi^+\pi^-)$ system for the $J/\psi$ radiative decay, ignoring the higher partial waves with total angular momentum $J>2$.
 Correspondingly, one needs to consider the $^1S_0$, $^3P_0$, $^3P_1$, $^1D_2$ and $^3P_2$ waves in the $N\bar{N}$ system.
 One can take each partial wave individually to fit all the datasets of invariant mass spectra and cross sections.
 The partial wave that best describes all these data will be recognized as contributing to the structure around the $\bar{p}p$ threshold most.

-On the experimental side, there are sufficient data points (74) in the energy region of $p_{\rm Lab}\lesssim 490$, supporting the possibility of selecting the quantum numbers.
+On the experimental side, there are sufficient data points (74) in the energy region of $p_{\rm Lab}\lesssim 490$ MeV, supporting the possibility of selecting the quantum numbers.
 There are 3 data points on the cross section of $p\bar{p}\to 3(\pi^+\pi^-)$~\cite{Sai:1982dv,OBELIX:1996pze,Klempt:2005pp}, 44 data points on the invariant mass spectra of $3(\pi^+\pi^-)$ in $J/\psi\to\gamma3(\pi^+\pi^-)$ (31 data points with high statistics) ~\cite{BESIII:2013sbm,BESIII:2023vvr}, and 27 data points on the $\bar{p}p$ invariant mass spectra in $J/\psi\to\gamma p\bar{p}$ (12 data points with high statistics) ~\cite{BES:2003aic,BESIII:2011aa}.
-In contrast, we have 9, 7, and 5 parameters for the $S$-, $P$-, and $D$-wave cases.
+In contrast, we have 9, 7, and 5 parameters for the $S$-, $P$-, and $D$-wave cases, including the ones shown in Eq.~(\ref{Eq:Bron}) and the cutoff.
 Also, there are five normalization factors for fitting the invariant mass spectra, in lack of the detection efficiency from the experimental measurements.
+Note that the cutoff is not treated as a free parameter, though we examine the impact of its different values following Refs.~\cite{Dai:2017ont,Yang:2022kpm}.
 Notice that the first parameter of the Born term in $J/\psi\to\gamma \bar{p}p$ has been fixed to be one, $\tilde{C}_1^{S}=C_1^{P}=D_1^{D}=1$ as it is multiplied with the normalization factor for the detection efficiency.